 Letting your hair air dry

 Yes, of course you want to avoid heat styling as much as possible–that’s a given.
-However, you also don’t want to have it dripping wet for extended periods of time.
+However, you also don’t want to have your hair dripping wet for extended periods of time.
 Your hair is structured in layers–the middle is made of the ‘cortex’ and is surrounded by the cuticle.
 When it’s wet, the cortex of your hair swells, which puts pressure on the cuticle.
 If it’s left too long, the cuticle succumbs and bursts, leading to split ends.
 That said, though, you have to dry it the right way to avoid further damage.

 Hair care mistake #12: